bitrix24/b24restdocs/api-reference/lists/elements/lists-element-delete.md

 >
 > Who can execute the method: any user

 The method `lists.element.delete` removes a list element.
-Upon successful deletion of the element, the response is `true`, otherwise *Exception*.
+On successful deletion, the response is `true`, otherwise *Exception*.

 ## Parameters